telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 - **Client Done Response** &mdash;The time (in milliseconds) between the current and the previous response event.
 The timestamp that indicates when the event happened is available in the [**Request Details**](#response-details) widget.

 Under the list of session lines, you will find the **Request** (light blue) and **Response** (orange) footers with total timings in milliseconds (**ms**) or seconds (**s**)  for all listed sessions.
-For example, if five sessions are selected from the **Live Traffic** grid, the displayed time in the **Request** and **Response** footers is the total time for all five selected requests or responses.
+For example, if five sessions are selected from the sessions grid, the displayed time in the **Request** and **Response** footers is the total time for all five selected requests or responses.

 ![Timings widget](../images/overview/overview-timings.png)

 ## Sizes

 The **Sizes** widget provides a visual representation of the size of a single session or a selection of multiple sessions.
-Each Session is listed on a separate line and is presented with a URL, which corresponds to the URL column in the **Live Traffic** grid, and a chart that shows the sizes of the headers and the body of the Request and Response, each included in a single chart.
+Each Session is listed on a separate line and is presented with a URL, which corresponds to the URL column in the sessions grid, and a chart that shows the sizes of the headers and the body of the Request and Response, each included in a single chart.

 The maximum length of the URL is 30 symbols.
 To visualize a tooltip with the entire session URL plus the fast copy option, click the eye icon at the end of the wrapped URL.